-According to previous reports, both COL3 and COL13 are CONSTANS (CO)-like proteins, they are related to CO (Robson et al., 2001), and as shown for COL13 above, COL3 also positively regulates red lightmediated inhibition of hypocotyl elongation in Arabidopsis(Datta et al., 2006).
-We also demonstrated above that COL13 shares the same subcellular localization as COL3 (Fig. 5a, b).
+According to previous reports, both COL3 and COL13 are CONSTANS (CO)-like proteins, which are related to CO (Robson et al., 2001), and as shown for COL13 above, COL3 also positively regulates red-light-mediated inhibition of hypocotyl elongation in Arabidopsis (Datta et al., 2006).
+We also demonstrated that COL13 shares the same subcellular localization as COL3 (Fig. 5a, b).
 Given that COL3 can interact with BBX32 and that COL13 also belongs to the BBX zinc finger TF family, we hypothesized that COL3 might interact with COL13.
-This idea was supported by a two-hybrid assay revealing that COL3 was able to interact with COL13 protein in yeast (Fig. 6a).
-Next, we examined the interaction in transgenic plants expressing both COL3 and COL13, and showed that COL13 was co-immunoprecipitated with COL3 from seedling tissues (Fig. 6b).
-The interaction between COL13 and COL3 was also demonstrated in plant cells in a fluorescence resonance energy transfer (FRET) assay (Fig. 6c-f).
-As shown in Fig. 6c, both cyan fluorescent protein (CFP)-fused COL3 and vellow fluorescent protein (YFP)-fused COL13 were observed in the nucleus after excitation with a 405-nm or a 514-nm laser, respectively.
-After bleaching an area of interest with the 514-nm laser, YFP-COL13 fluorescence was reduced dramatically, whereas there was a clear increase in CFP-COL3 emission in the same area (Fig. 6d), indicating that FRET had occurred.
-The relative intensities of emissions from CFP-COL3 and YFP-COL13 in the area of interest, before and after bleaching, are shown in Fig. 6e,f.
+This idea was supported by a two-hybrid assay revealing that COL3 interacts with COL13 protein in yeast (Fig. 6a).
+Next, we examined the interaction in transgenic plants expressing both COL3 and COL13 and showed that COL13 was co-immunoprecipitated with COL3 from seedling tissues (Fig. 6b).
+The phenotypes of 35S:COL3-HA and 35S:COL13-GFP transgenic plants were the same as 35S:COL3 and 35S:COL13 transgenic plants, respectively, which produced shorter hypocotyl than WT grown in the presence of red light (Fig. S3).
+The interaction between COL13 and COL3 was also demonstrated in plant cells in a FRET assay (Fig. 6c-f).
+As shown in Fig. 6c, both cyan fluorescent protein (CFP)-fused COL3 and yellow fluorescent protein (YFP)-fused COL13 were observed in the nucleus after excitation with a 405 nm or 514 nm laser, respectively.
+After bleaching an area of interest with the 514 nm laser, YFP-COL13 fluorescence was reduced dramatically, whereas there was a clear increase in CFP-COL3 emission in the same area (Fig. 6d), indicating that FRET had occurred.
+The relative intensities of emissions from CFP-COL3 and YFP-COL13 in the area of interest, before and after bleaching, are shown in Fig. 6e, f.

-COL13 promotes the interaction between COL3 and COP1
+COL13 promotes interaction between COL3 and COP1

-Interestingly, although COL13 and COL3 have similar structures, containing two N-terminal tandemly repeated B-box domains and a CCT domain in the C-terminal, only COL3 can interact with COP1, COL13 does not bind to COP1 (Fig.6a).
-The results were also demonstrated by FRET assay (Fig. S3a-h).
-To investigate if COL13 influences the interaction between COP1 and COL3, we performed a yeast three-hybrid assay.
-In this yeast system, COL3-COL13-pBridge construct allows expression of the COL3-BD /bait and COL13 in yeast, and COL13 only expressed in the absence of methionine (Met).
-As shown in Fig.7a, the growth of yeast carrying indicated constructs on selective medium (+Met or -Met) along with an α -galactosidase assay showed that COP1 and COL3 had stronger binding activity with the expression of COL13.
-Based on previous report, COP1 interacted with COL3 and inhibited the production of COL3(Datta et al., 2006).
-By combining our results above, we proposed a possible COP1-dependent COL3-COL13 feedback pathway (Fig.7b), which involved in regulation of hypocotyl elongation.
+Interestingly, although COL13 and COL3 have similar structures, containing two N-terminal tandemly repeated B-box domains and a CCT domain in the C-terminal, only COL3 can interact with COP1, and COL13 does not bind to COP1 (Fig. 6a).
+These results were also demonstrated by the FRET assay (Fig. S4a-h).
+To investigate whether COL13 influences the interaction between COP1 and COL3, we performed a yeast three-hybrid assay.
+In this yeast system, the COL3-COL13-pBridge construct allowed expression of COL3-BD /bait and COL13 in yeast, and COL13 was expressed only in the absence of methionine (Met).
+As shown in Fig. 7a, the growth of yeast carrying indicated constructs on selective medium (+Met or -Met) along with an α-galactosidase assay that showed that COP1 and COL3 had a stronger binding activity with the expression of COL13.
+Based on a previous report, COP1 interacted with COL3 and inhibited the production of COL3 (Datta et al., 2006).
+By combining our results above, we propose a possible COP1-dependent COL3-COL13 feedback pathway (Fig. 7b), which is involved in the regulation of hypocotyl elongation.